How to Make Perfectly Fluffy Rice

 Our Test Kitchen reveals its secrets to making the perfect fluffy rice.
 Your stir-frys, curries and bowls will never be the same!

 Sometimes, the simplest dishes are the hardest to master.
 Even seasoned home cooks can struggle with rice that’s mushy, clumpy or sticking (or burning!) on the bottom of a pot.
 Here are our time-honored tips for turning out the perfect rice every time, whether you’re cooking on your stovetop or turning on your Instant Pot or rice cooker.
+Have you already started cooking?
+Learn how to fix mushy rice.

 Tips for Making Perfectly Fluffy Rice